-The rebuild resulted in decreased costs, improved website security, increased visitor engagement, and hundreds of thousands of articles were migrated effortlessly.
+The rebuild resulted in decreased costs, improved website security, increased visitor engagement, and the effortless migration of hundreds of thousands of articles.

 F2N2’s WordPress website was slow and the design wasn’t user-friendly, making it hard for people to find the information they needed.
 It kept crashing because of updates and third-party plugins, and was frequently attacked by hackers (94% of hacked websites are running WordPress).
 As a result, the company had a team of developers working full-time on maintenance alone.